Shades of blue: Puerto Rican blue

 Puerto Rican blue is a bright, cool, saturated shade of blue matching the shade of color of the triangle on Puerto Rico's current national flag.

+Royal blue (traditional)

+The traditional color called royal blue is a dark shade of azure.

 Royal blue (web color)

 The web color royal blue is a rich tone of azure.

-Celestial blue

-The first recorded use of celestial blue as a color name in English was in 1535.

-The source of this color is the Plochere Color System, a color system formulated in 1948 that is widely used by interior designers.

-Vista blue

-The source of vista blue is the "Pantone Textile Paper eXtended (TPX)" color list, color #15-3930 TPX—Vista Blue.

 Silver Lake blue

 The source of Silver Lake blue is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-4030 TPX—Silver Lake Blue.